-Revised: May 2023

-Rule 9.8 Findings for Health and Safety Violations

-MSDH shall record all findings from health and safety violations on an official inspection form.
-A copy of the completed inspection form shall be given to the child care provider at the time of inspection.
-A child care provider with findings or violations may be monitored again by either announced or unannounced visits to monitor compliance with corrective action plans.
-Failure to cure findings may result in additional monitoring visits by MSDH or referral to MDHS for additional monitoring or investigation.

-Source: 45 CFR 98.42; Miss.
-Code Ann. § 43-1-2(4);Miss.
-Code Ann. § 43-1-4

-Revised: March 2020
+Revised: August 2025

-Rule 9.9 Public Posting of Inspection Reports
+Rule 9.6 Public Posting of Inspection Reports

 MSDH will make inspection reports completed after October 1, 2018, publicly available on the child care consumer education website.
-Inspectionreports will remain posted for a minimum of seven (7) years, along with any Corrective Action Plans (CAP) that address the inspection findings.
-If the child care provider wishes to dispute the findings, the provider must utilize the MSDH agency appeal process, which is found the in the MSDH Regulations.
+Inspection reports will remain posted for a minimum of three (3) years, along with any Corrective Action Plans (CAP) that address the inspection findings.
+If the child care provider wishes to dispute the findings, the provider must utilize the appeal process, as outlined by the MSDH.

 Source: 45 CFR 98.33; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4